turris-cz/user-docs/docs/geek/nor-update/nor-update.md

         U-Boot or rescue system and it is going to be updated.

 3. Reboot is required after running the firmware update

+!!! important
+    The update may cause the LEDs to be switched off.
+In order to turn them back on, press the front LED button.
+If it fails or you want a special setup, log into LuCI, go to the *System* → *LED Configuration* page, and configure the LEDs there.